EthanCai/programming-learning-notes/projects-part-2.md

     - [C#: NetMQ](https://github.com/zeromq/netmq): NetMQ is 100% native C# port of ZeroMQ
     - [Java: JeroMQ](https://github.com/zeromq/jeromq): Pure Java implementation of libzmq
 - [C: beanstalkd](http://kr.github.io/beanstalkd/): Beanstalk is a simple, fast work queue.
 Its interface is generic, but was originally designed for reducing the latency of page views in high-volume web applications by running time-consuming tasks asynchronously.
+- [C: Gearman](http://gearman.org/): Gearman provides a generic application framework to farm out work to other machines or processes that are better suited to do the work.
+It allows you to do work in parallel, to load balance processing, and to call functions between languages.
+It can be used in a variety of applications, from high-availability web sites to the transport of database replication events.
 - [Erlang: RabbitMQ](http://www.rabbitmq.com/): RabbitMQ is a messaging broker - an intermediary for messaging.
 It gives your applications a common platform to send and receive messages, and your messages a safe place to live until received.
     - [RabbitMQ Internals](https://github.com/rabbitmq/internals): This project aims to explain how RabbitMQ works internally.
 The goal is to make it easier to contribute for newcomers to the project, and at the same time have a common repository of knowledge to be shared across the project contributors.
 - [Java: Apache Kafka](http://kafka.apache.org/): Apache Kafka is publish-subscribe messaging rethought as a distributed commit log.